Gluten-Free Bagels

 Golden brown gluten-free bagels just out of the oven on a baking sheet, with a mix of plain and everything bagel toppings.

-Bake: Bake on the middle rack for 10 minutes, then rotate the baking sheet and bake for another 15 minutes, or until the tops are golden brown and the internal temperature reaches 180°F. Keep an eye on them, as oven temps can vary.
+Bake: Bake on the middle rack for 10 minutes, then rotate the baking sheet and bake for another 15 minutes, or until the tops are golden brown and the internal temperature reaches 180°F (82°C).
+Keep an eye on them, as oven temps can vary.

 Overhead shot of freshly baked gluten-free bagels on parchment paper, with a dish of everything bagel seasoning, a jar of cream cheese, and one bagel sliced open to show the soft crumb inside.

-Cool and store: Let the bagels cool on the baking sheet for at least 20 minutes before serving.
-Once fully cooled, store them in an airtight container at room temperature for up to 3 days.
+Cool: Let the bagels cool on the baking sheet for at least 20 minutes before serving.

 A gluten-free everything bagel sandwich on a wooden board, filled with cream cheese, cucumber slices, red onion, and fresh dill, with a knife and extra cream cheese nearby.